monkeylearn/monkeylearn-python/README.md

 ------

-Before calling making requests to the API you need to create an instance of the MonkeyLearn client, using your account API Key:
+Before making requests to the API you need to create an instance of the MonkeyLearn client, using your account API Key:

 ```python
 from monkeylearn import MonkeyLearn